-- The ongoing assessment of the child's strengths and needs continues to support the QRTP placement as the most effective and appropriate level of care that is consistent with the child's short-term and long-term goals and that the child's needs cannot be met in a foster home: - The child's specific treatment and service needs that the QRTP will address and the length of time the child is expected to need such treatment and services; and - The LDSS efforts to prepare the child to return home or to be placed with a fit and willing relative, legal guardian, or adoptive parent, or in a foster home.
+- The ongoing assessment of the child's strengths and needs continues to support the QRTP placement as the most effective and appropriate level of care that is consistent with the child's short-term and long-term goals and that the child's needs cannot be met in a foster home; - The child's specific treatment and service needs that the QRTP will address and the length of time the child is expected to need such treatment and services; and - The LDSS efforts to prepare the child to return home or to be placed with a fit and willing relative, legal guardian, or adoptive parent, or in a foster home.

 This evidence must be documented in the child's foster care plan.
+If the child was required to undergo a Commissioner review for approval of extended placement (as outlined in Section 6B.3.3), the worker must include the results of the placement review and any recommendations within the foster care plan.
 The court will review the evidence and make a decision to approve or disapprove the continued QRTP placement.
 This decision will be documented on the QRTP Placement Supplemental Sheet that accompanies the foster care hearing order.
 If the court disapproves the placement, the service worker must place the child in another placement within 30 days.